Skitbet/Skitbet/README.md

 - 🌱 I’m currently relearning **JS**

 - 🧨Where are all your repos? **I keep most of my repo's private.
-I will make some public ones over time**
+I'm thinking about making some public ones soon!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">